jgarciatorralba/siroko-code-challenge/README.md

 ## Tests

 - Run the complete test suite by executing the command: `php ./vendor/bin/pest`
   - **Important**: make sure to clear Symfony's testing cache by running `sf cache:clear --env=test` before executing the tests.
-Also note that the feature tests will clear the database after running, so you will have to populate the database again with `sf doctrine:fixtures:load`.
+Also note that the feature tests will clear the database after running, so you will have to populate it again with `sf doctrine:fixtures:load`.

 ---